glacimonto/glacimonto/README.md

 As such, to benefit from it, we highly advise you to be proficient or to document yourself about Behaviour-Driven-Development (by Dan North), Specification by Example (by Gojko Adzic) and Living Documentation (by Cyrille Martraire).

 Global understanding of Test Driven Development and knowledge about Ubiquitous Language (from Domain Driven Design, by Eric Evans) is also valuable.

+# Current State

+We are currently working on a POC project and we are slowly building specifications based on our learnings.
+This specification can be found in the wiki : https://github.com/glacimonto/glacimonto/wiki